bsehgol/mobilelab/README.md

-## Mobile Lab - Missile Launch Game
+## Mobile Lab - Missile Launch Game, February 27, 2020

 1. I understood that Gameboard like canvas of draw() is where functions are being called.
 CollisionObjects and Avatar classes are called here with avatarPosition parameters/variables passed in them.